dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

 Future directions
 =================
-LAF-Fabric has proven to function well for a small set of tasks.
+LAF-Fabric has proven to function well for in increasing number of tasks.
-This proves that the methodology works and that we can try more challenging things.
+This proves that the methodology works and we are trying more challenging things.
 The direction of the future work should be determined by your research needs.

 Adding new annotations